About Long Term Incapacity Allowance (LTIA)

 - Survivors benefit

-The table below explains what happens if you are awarded more than one contributory benefit.
+The table below explains what happens if you're awarded more than 1 contributory benefit.

-We’ll only pay for one of these benefits.
+We’ll only pay for 1 of these benefits.
 However, your claims will be kept open in case any of the benefits change.

 You’ll will also still receive any contribution credits awarded, unless you’re paying Class 1 contributions or receiving credits for any other reason.